-Dr. Shannon M. Wolfe is a member of the Sports Medicine & Arthroscopy Team at Tuckahoe Orthopaedics.
+Dr. Shannon M. Wolfe is a member of the Arthroscopy & Sports Medicine Team at Tuckahoe Orthopaedics.
 He received his medical degree from Northeastern Ohio Universities College of Medicine.
-After completing his internship and residency at Akron City Hospital (now Summa Health System), he was awarded an Arthroscopic Sports Medicine fellowship at Orthopaedic Research of Virginia in Richmond.
+After completing his internship and residency at Akron City Hospital (now Summa Health System), he was awarded an Arthroscopic Sports Medicine fellowship at Orthopaedic Research of Virginia in Richmond, where he now serves as Fellowship Director.
 (A fellowship is a specialized year of training that a physician chooses to pursue after completing an orthopedic surgical residency.)

 Dr. Wolfe and his team primarily treat shoulder, elbow and knee injuries/disorders.
 His patients range in age from young high school athletes with traumatic sport injuries, to weekend warriors with traumatic/repetitive injuries, to active seniors with degenerative conditions.
 He also treats injured workers.